EthanWaters/reusable_digital_workflow/README.md

   - `data_df`: Data frame containing manta tow entries.
   - `layer_names_vec`: Vector of layer names.
   - `crs`: Coordinate Reference System.
   - `raster_size`: Size of the raster cells.
+Can specify resolution with value less than 1 or can specify the pixel length of the raster extent.
-  - `x_closest`: Number of closest sites to assign.
+  - `x_closest`: Assign nth closest site to point.
+Typically in production only the closest site is required, however for research purposes during development it was beneficial for analysis.
-  - `is_standardised`: Flag indicating whether to standardize extents.
+  - `is_standardised`: Flag indicating whether to standardize extents to the largest one in data provided.
   - `save_rasters`: Flag indicating whether to save generated rasters.
 - **Outputs:**
   - `updated_pts`: Updated data frame with the nearest site information added.